 Subproperty of: E5 Event.
-P12 occurred in the presence of (was present at): E77 Persistent Item
+P12 occurred in the presence of (was present at): E77 Persistent Item many to many, necessary (1,n:0,n) Quantification:

 Superproperty of: E12 Production.
 P108 has produced (was produced by): E24 Physical Man-Made Thing